Danielle R. Steilen-Matias, PA-C

 If you have a topic that you would like to hear more about, please let me know.
 I’m happy to share my knowledge and hopefully help you understand more about your own health.
 I also invite you to check out our videos where I discuss some of the most common conditions we treat, as well as some treatment demonstrations.

-On a more personal note, Prolotherapy has helped me to bounce back after many injuries, such as those that I’ve acquired running or playing volleyball.
-I have been successfully treated for injuries to my hip, wrist, elbow, and ankle and will help me return to athletics after any injuries I may accrue in the future.
-It feel this makes me more compassionate as a practitioner to understand what my patients are feeling before, during, and after Prolotherapy.
+On a more personal note, Prolotherapy has helped me to bounce back after many injuries, such as those that I’ve acquired running and after the birth of my children.
+I have been successfully treated for injuries to my hip, wrist, elbow, ankle, shoulder, and low back which has enabled me to stay active both with exercise and as a mom.
+I feel this makes me more compassionate as a practitioner as I understand what my patients are feeling before, during, and after Prolotherapy.

 Thank you for taking the time to learn a little more about me.
 I hope to learn more about you now!